BYU-ECE-Software/Faculty-Markdown-Pages/docs/faculty/Randy-Beard/index.md

     - Navigation and tracking methods for aerial robots operating with limited, degraded, or indirect measurements.
     - Open instructional resources that connect control theory with complete engineering design studies.

-    Students interested in research should review the work of the [MAGICC Lab](https://magicc.byu.edu) and contact [beard@byu.edu](mailto:beard@byu.edu) with a brief description of their background and interests.
+    Students interested in research should review the work of the [MAGICC Lab](https://magicc.byu.edu) and contact [beard (at) byu (dot) edu] with a brief description of their background and interests.

 === "Publications"